 21. Ilha Grande, Brazil

 This island off the coast of Rio de Janeiro state in Brazil resembles a tropical paradise between the giant cities of Rio and São Paulo.
-Its highlight is arguably Praia de Lopes Mendes, one of Brazil’s most stunning beaches.
+Its highlight is arguably Praia de Lopes Mendes, one of Brazil’s most stunning beaches, recognised in our picks of the 20 best beaches in South America.
 The least strenuous way to reach the beach is by boat from Vila do Abraão, but we chose to take the alternative jungle hike, a tough eight kilometres in the oppressive heat but worth it for the hidden beaches, bonus views and rainforest scenery.

 22. Inca Trail, Peru